 Scroll down for some information regarding current, active clubs!
 At the bottom on this page, you can see information about how to start your own club!

-The Debate Club is NOT meeting due to lack of interest.
 UCC's debate club meets weekly to hone debate skills in a friendly and non-judgmental environment.
 Everyone is welcome to attend meetings, even if just to observe.
 The purpose of this club is to gather other students with an interest in debate.
-This term, all of their debates will be focusing on Humans Rights issues.
+Meets Thursdays at 2:00 p.m. in Jackson Hall #11.

 This club serves as a support group for the students in the UCC Engineering Program and serve as a learning tool for that will aid in the development of good problem solving skills.
 The club also hopes to inspire students interested in Engineering.
-Meets every other Friday at noon in Jackson Hall 15.
+Meets Friday at 12:00 p.m. in Jackson Hall #12.

 Adviser: Clay Baumgartner - Contact

 The purpose of this club is to discuss, analyze and explore the geology in the Pacific Northwest, specifically Douglas County.
-Meets First and Third Tuesday at 3:15 in Science 16.
+Meets First and Third Wednesdays at 12:00 p.m. in HNSC 212.

 Mainstream Student Newspaper